They say financial markets are driven by the basic human instincts of fear and greed.

 If you don’t have an annual surplus in your personal finances, I wouldn’t be recommending that you invest, even if the property is currently cashflow neutral, or positive.
 That’s because you need to build a buffer to improve your chances of being able to hold onto it despite a change in circumstances, (hello, Covid) a change in interest rates, or a change in the banks’ lending largesse.
 Many investors assume that the bank will extend them interest-only mortgages forever – but that may not be the case, and certainly wasn’t the case in the GFC.
 You need to model what paying principal and interest would look like and how you’d afford it, especially if your personal cashflow is tight or you still have a mortgage on your own home.
 Ideally, I’d be encouraging you to aim to get mortgage-free as fast as possible, as that frees up the cash to service increased costs on your investment property if the need arises.

 Among the risks of property investment is big maintenance bills cropping up when you can least afford them.
 Buying new helps to mitigate that risk, plus, it uses less of your equity and helps to increase the country’s housing stock, which has to be a good thing.
+Added to that, new properties are only subject to the 5-year bright line test (meaning you won’t pay tax on the capital gain if you hold it for at least five years) and you will still be able to claim the interest costs as a deduction (it’s being phased out for existing properties).

 Despite property being Kiwis ‘do-it-yourself’ investment of choice, you still need to treat it like any other investment.
 That is, consider what you’re trying to achieve, how it fits into your overall financial strategy, what the costs are, what your timeframe is, what the risks are – and how you can mitigate them.
 Otherwise FOMO could be the least of your worries.

-Hannah McQueen is a financial strategist, Authorised Financial Advisor, Chartered Accountant Fellow, author and the founder of enable.me – financial strategy & coaching.
+Hannah McQueen is a financial strategist, Financial Advisor, Chartered Accountant Fellow, author and the founder of enable.me – financial strategy & coaching.